survivejs/webpack-book/manuscript/appendices/06_glossary.md

 ## Optimizing

 * **Minifying**, or minification, is an optimization technique in which code is written in a more compact form without losing meaning.
 Certain destructive transformations break code if you are not careful.
 * **Tree shaking** is the process of dropping unused code based on static analysis.
-A good ES6 module definition allows this process as it's possible to analyze in this particular manner.
+ES2015 module definition allows this process as it's possible to analyze in this particular manner.
 * **Hashing** refers to the process of generating a hash that is attached to the asset/bundle path to invalidate it on the client.
 Example of a hashed bundle name: *app.f6f78b2fd2c38e8200d.js*.

 ## Output